GNOME/gimp/devel-docs/README.md

 Another good idea would be to look at existing well maintained GTK3 themes to get inspiration and see how things work.

-Finally you can look at our only current theme, the [System theme](https://gitlab.gnome.org/GNOME/gimp/-/blob/master/themes/System/gimp.css).
+Finally you can look at our existing themes, like the [System theme](https://gitlab.gnome.org/GNOME/gimp/-/blob/master/themes/System/gimp.css).
 Note though that this `System` theme is pretty bare, and that's its goal (try to theme as few as possible over whatever is the current real